FOCUS on Contamination: Hydrology-Informed Noise-Aware Learning for Geospatial PFAS Mapping: Related Work

-\paragraph{Addressing Data Scarcity.} In environmental data analysis, limited ground truth often necessitates pseudo- or augmented labels, which can introduce noise and lead to overfitting \cite{Safonova_2023}.
+\textbf{Addressing Data Scarcity.} In environmental data analysis, limited ground truth often necessitates pseudo- or augmented labels, which can introduce noise and lead to overfitting \cite{Safonova_2023}.
 Various strategies have been proposed to mitigate these issues, including label smoothing and robust loss functions (e.g., Huber loss \cite{Gokcesu_Gokcesu_2021}, Generalized Cross-Entropy \cite{Zhang_Sabuncu_2018}, bootstrapping loss \cite{Reed_Lee_Anguelov_Szegedy_Erhan_Rabinovich_2015}), and focal loss \cite{Lin_Goyal_Girshick_He_Dollár_2018}).
 Among these, focal loss is particularly effective for addressing class imbalance by down-weighting well-classified examples and focusing the model's learning on hard, uncertain samples.
 Weakly supervised methods like the FESTA loss \cite{Hua_Marcos_Mou_Zhu_Tuia_2022} further aim to capture spatial and feature relationships.
-FESTA is specifically designed for segmentation of remote sensing images using sparse annotations assuming spatial continuity, which may not hold for PFAS (see section Results).
-Furthermore, our incomplete understanding of PFAS-specific hydrological processes hinders the application of both transfer and active learning approaches, making it difficult to estimate uncertainty and find reasonable proxies \cite{Guelfo_2021, Russo_2020}.
+FESTA is specifically designed for segmentation of remote sensing images using sparse annotations assuming spatial continuity, which may not hold for PFAS (see Section 5).
+Moreover, limited understanding of PFAS hydrological processes complicates the use of transfer and active learning, making it difficult to estimate uncertainty and identify reliable proxies \cite{Guelfo_2021, Russo_2020}.
 These challenges underscore the need for methods that integrate domain-specific knowledge directly into the training process.